 Inside-Out: This rule is based on the belief that people are incapable of managing their own eating and that if they get hungry, they’ll overeat.
 (Do you hear the distrust embedded in this message?)

-Once we teach people ways to interpret their hunger and fullness signals to guide their eating (and how to tell the difference between physical hunger and all the other reasons we want to eat), they are quite capable of managing their eating without all these rigid rules.
+Once we teach people how to interpret their hunger and fullness signals to guide their eating (and how to tell the difference between physical hunger and all the other reasons we want to eat), they are quite capable of managing their eating without all these rigid rules.

 Outside-In: Don’t eat after 7 pm.

-Inside-Out: This rule is supposed to keep you from eating while watching TV or because you’re bored, lonely, or in need of a reward after working all day.
+Inside-Out: This rule is supposed to keep you from eating in the evening while watching TV or because you’re bored, lonely, or in need of a reward after working all day.
 If you’re simply following a rule, you may not realize the reasons you usually eat in the evenings.
 So, when you go off the diet (you know you will eventually), you’ll go back to eating in the evenings.

-If you’re not hungry, your hard work begins!
+If you’re not hungry, your challenging work begins.
 What other thoughts and feelings are you aware of that might be triggering the desire to eat?
 And what small step can you take to meet that need?
 (We do not take this part of the problem lightly!
-Solving this is one of the keys to lasting change.)
+Understanding why you want to eat and learning to meet your needs more effectively is one of the keys to lasting change.)

-For example, let’s say you notice that you aren’t very hungry during your usual lunch hour.
+For example, let’s say you notice you aren’t very hungry during your usual lunch hour.
 If you typically eat toast for breakfast and a protein bar for a snack mid-morning, you could experiment with adding protein (like an egg, peanut butter, or Greek yogurt) to your breakfast to see if it holds you longer so you can skip your mid-morning snack.

 Similarly, if you want to be hungry (but not ravenous) for dinner with your family, you can experiment with different lunches and afternoon snacks to see what pattern works for you.
+Listen to your body!

-By listening to your body, you can adjust what and how much you eat to regulate your hunger patterns so they are convenient for you.
-Become your own expert by learning to understand and trust your body’s signals.
+By actively trying to listen to your body, you can adjust what and how much you eat to regulate your hunger rhythms.
+This way, the timing of hunger will become more convenient for your lifestyle and eating patterns.